 With the switch to a ketogenic diet, you will probably experience increased urination during the first few days.
 Additionally, as mentioned before, your body does not retain water as well.
 Thus, it is important to keep your water intake high to ensure proper hydration.

+An easy and convenient way to determine hydration status is to check the color of your urine.
+If it is a pale yellow or clear color, like lemonade, then the odds are that you are well hydrated.
+The darker it is, more like the color of apple juice, the more you may need to drink up.
 Whether you are preparing to embark on a ketogenic diet, or are suffering from any of the aforementioned symptoms, make sure you are conscious of your electrolytes and not just the macronutrients of the foods you are consuming.

 If you enjoyed this featured piece breaking down ketogenic science into useful terms and are interested in more to support your efforts, be sure to check out Keto Club™ to stay updated on exclusive info, recipes, videos, and tools to optimize your journey!